-In a nutshell, the Paleo dietary template is based on the notion that for optimal health, modern humans should go back to eating real, whole unprocessed foods that are more healthful than harmful to our bodies.
+In a nutshell, the Paleo diet (or, as I like to think of it, the Paleo template—the word “diet” tends to mislead folks into thinking this is nothing more than a temporary weight-loss program) is based on the notion that for optimal health, modern humans should go back to eating real, whole unprocessed foods that are more healthful than harmful to our bodies.

 Here—in comic form—is my condensed “elevator pitch” explanation of Paleo (from my cookbook, Nom Nom Paleo: Food for Humans):

-Agriculture came on the scene a mere 10,000 years ago—a tiny fraction of our evolutionary history.
-There simply hasn’t been enough time and evolutionary pressure for humans to completely adapt to eating modern foods like wheat, sugar, chemically processed vegetable and seed oils, and other “Neolithic” foods.
-It’s not a coincidence that many modern diseases of civilization—including autoimmune disorders, cardiovascular dis- ease, type 2 diabetes, and rampant obesity—have accompanied the global spread of industrialized food.
+Agriculture came on the scene a mere 10,000 years ago—a tiny fraction of our evolutionary history—and there simply hasn’t been enough time and evolutionary pressure for humans to completely adapt to eating modern foods like wheat, sugar, chemically processed vegetable and seed oils, and other “Neolithic” foods.
+It’s not a coincidence that many modern diseases of civilization—including autoimmune disorders, cardiovascular disease, type 2 diabetes, and rampant obesity—have accompanied the global spread of industrialized food.
 That’s why the Paleo approach emphasizes returning to a more ancestral approach to eating.

 - Eat whole, unprocessed, nutrient-dense, nourishing foods.
 Prioritize grass fed and pastured meats and eggs, wild-caught seafood, and vegetables.
 Enjoy fruit, nuts, and seeds in moderation.